alex-sharifi/linux-tips/README.md

 - Exploring the System
   - `file` describes a file.
     - `file -i` gives more information about the file.
+    - `od -tcx1 [file]` is useful for inspecting hex representation of each character.
+Can be useful when there are weird-encoded characters in files.
   - `ls` lists files in a directory.
     - `ls -d` ordinarily if a directory is specified `ls` will list the contents of the directory, not the directory itself.
 The `-l` option shows details about the directory rather than its contents.
     - `ls -h` displays file sizes in human-readable format.